bartificer/programming-by-stealth/docs/pbs82.md

 });
 ```

-Note that in order to show an error should the templates fail to load I use the error template.
+Note that, in order to show an error should the templates fail to load, I use the error template.
 For this reason I chose to hard-code that one template straight into the `TEMPLATES` object:

 ```javascript
 var TEMPLATES = { // Mustache template strings, loaded from external files via AJAX by document ready handler